 My love affair with CS was a slow burn -- throughout my sophomore and junior year of HS, I’d been exposed to coding in ways here and there, but nothing clicked.
 Anything CS-related I’d tried my hand involved extremely explicit directions that didn’t allow for much self-direction or imagination.
 It was fun, but to me, I didn’t feel like I was doing anything substantial.
 It wasn’t until I joined Girls Who Code that I really fell in love with CS.
 I learned that CS is far from mindless output of code -- it’s problem solving at its core.
 It allows us to visualize a issue, determine potential solutions, and actualize that into a real product.
 As I further explored this field, I found my mindset towards everyday problems shifting -- rather than taking a “so be it” point of view, I started to instinctively brainstorm ways that said problems could be addressed.
 Since then, I’ve jumped at any opportunity I can get to build my own CS skills and help expose others to CS.
 WICC combines so many of my favorite things, most notably free food and female empowerment, and I love that through it, I can continue to help expand and improve the CS community.

 In my senior year of high school I chose to take the course "Information Technology in a Global Society" as an elective.
 The course overviewed Adobe products, as well as introductory coding languages.
 Ultimately, this course inspired my love of working with clients to create unique products.
 Since then, I have been involved on Cornell's campus with marketing, public relations, and web development.
-As the Design and Publications Director, I am excited to work with all of the CIS community as well as their partners, to expand the visibility of events and organizations through design.
+As the Design Director, I am excited to work with all of the CIS community as well as their partners, to expand the visibility of events and organizations through design.

 I remember the day I fell in love with CS.
 I was sitting in an intro programming class and we learned how to write a simple Hangman game in less than twenty lines of code.
 Needless to say I didn't learn any programming for the rest of the class because I was too busy playing the game.
 But from that day onwards, I realized how just powerful computer science could be.
 When I tried to convince some of my other female friends to take a programming class with me, a lot of them responded by saying "but we're going to be the only girls in the class" or "I'm not smart enough to program".
 It dawned on me that the lack of women in technical fields can be intimidating and prevent young girls from discovering the magic of computer science.
 When I came to college and noticed the same problem among incoming freshman, I decided it was time to do my part and help foster a community that allows women in STEM fields to connect with each other.
-Through WICC, I have met so many amazing, inspiring and well rounded people.
-As Mentorship Co-Director, I hope to help other students make those lifelong connections as well.
+Through WICC, I have made so many amazing, inspiring and well-rounded friends.
+As Social Co-Director, I hope to help other students make those lifelong connections as well.

 In high school, I joined a programming club on a whim.
 I learned C++ and went to competitions with my friends.
 It was, by far, the most fun thing I'd ever done at school.
 By the end of junior year, I knew I wanted to major in CS some day.
 I took two CS classes at Worcester Polytech before graduating high school and coming to Cornell.
 I don't remember exactly when I became aware that women were underrepresented in CS.
 Perhaps it was the weird feeling I got at high school competitions, or the little comments I'd hear in college, or the articles I'd read online.
 As an avid gamer who grew up playing N64 with my brother and father, I constantly wonder how my upbringing has affected my interest in science and technology.
 By my freshman year, I was well aware of the gender disparities and looking to inspire young women like me.
 I taught for a Girls Who Code 8-week coding summer camp and currently teach for the LearnCS High School program with WiCC.